Frequently Asked Questions

 Webhooks in Hygraph

-How do I configure a webhook in Hygraph?
+How do I configure webhooks in Hygraph?

 How can I view webhook logs in Hygraph?